gszauer/MinimalGameSystems/Animation/README.md

 The ```Animation::State``` object is analogous to a ```Pose``` class or something similar.
 The ```Aniamtion::State``` class is a wrapper for a simple hierarchy.
 This hierarchy is the animated scene, or in the case of character animation, the animates pose or skeleton.

 > I've played around with the idea of removing ```Animation::State``` in favor of a descriptor type of scheme.
 Where ```Animation::Data::Sample``` would take an ```Animation::HierarchyDescriptor``` object that provides a mapping to where the transform data should be stored.
 This would make the animation code presented here much easier to integrate into existing code bases, and it would eliminate two spots in code that do memory allocation.
-The problem i'm having with that is how to describe the hierarchy relationship.
+I'm not sure how the descriptor would store the hierarchy relationship.

 The ```Animation::State``` class encodes a hierarchy using the following member variables: